British Electric Traction: Laundry and linen rental

 BET entered the laundry business in 1934, and in 1935 acquired an interest in Advance Linen Services, which became a subsidiary in 1955.

 In 1950 BET took a 10% interest in Initial.
 The stake was gradually increased until 1985, when BET took over Initial.

 Waste management

 In 1971 BET acquired Biffa, and also acquired Re-Chem International, which specialised in toxic industrial waste processing.

 Divestment and sale

-In the 1980s conglomerates such as BET fell out of favour, and BET extracted itself from some business sectors.
+In the 1980s, conglomerates such as BET fell out of favour, and BET extracted itself from some business sectors.
 Its interests in Thames Television were sold in 1985, and the rest of Rediffusion soon followed.
-BET sold its 75 per cent shareholding in Humphries Holdings PLC to Lee International PLC for £2.5 million in 1985.
+BET sold its 75 per cent shareholding in Humphries Holdings to Lee International for £2.5 million in 1985.
 Rediffusion Simulation was sold in 1988 to Hughes Aircraft.
-In 1991 Biffa was sold to Severn Trent Water plc.
+In 1991 Biffa was sold to Severn Trent Water.
 BET also sold its construction interests.

 BET retained the profitable laundry and linen rental businesses, and also the shipping businesses of United Transport.

 In 1996 BET was acquired by the much smaller Rentokil, after a hostile take-over bid.
 The merged company was named Rentokil Initial.